muon-spectroscopy-computational-project/muon-galaxy/muon_galaxy_dev_notes.md

-# Notes on Muon Galaxy development
+# Notes for Muon Galaxy developers

 ## Galaxy Installation

+### Ansible

+Ansible installation isn't particularly suited to a development setup - you're better off with a manual installation you can tweak more easily.
+If you just want a Galaxy server, though, you can use the Ansible playbooks to set one up.
+See the [muon-galaxy-playbooks documentation](https://github.com/muon-spectroscopy-computational-project/muon-galaxy-playbooks/blob/main/README.md) for details.

 ### Installing in Docker container